 10. Enjoy landscape diversity

-Even if you are a big city fan, take time to venture outside major cities and explore Irish nature.
-Just like people go to Paris to see Eiffel Tower, visiting Ireland is not complete without admiring its natural wonders.
-From the majestic Cliffs of Moher to stunning Wicklow Mountains and Giant’s Causeway, Ireland has one of a kind adventure ready for you.
+Even if you are a big city fan, take time to venture outside the major cities and explore Irish nature.
+Just like people go to Paris to see the Eiffel Tower, visiting Ireland is not complete without admiring its natural wonders.
+From the majestic Cliffs of Moher to the stunning Wicklow Mountains and Giant’s Causeway, Ireland has unforgettable adventure ready for you.

 12. Recycling is encouraged in Ireland

 The Green Island doesn’t take its name for granted.
 Recycling is not uncommon here.
 In fact, many cafes and restaurants encourage their guests not to ask to pack their food as a takeout if they plan to dine inside.
 Don’t waste plastic and paper when there is no need for it.

 If your next destination after visiting Ireland includes a stop somewhere in the USA, make sure to get to the airport at least three hours in advance.
 While this tip is appropriate for almost any country, Ireland has all reasons for it.